stateful/docs.runme.dev/docs/guide/k8s-secret.md

 # Securing and Automating Kubernetes Secrets with Runme and SOPS/Sealed Secrets

-Handling sensitive information and keys in itself is a risk, especially as DevOp and site reliability engineer tasked with not only to handling but storing sensitive data like API keys, passwords, or tokens within your Kubernetes cluster.
-If you are nodding along, then you have likely resorted to using Kubernetes secrets.
+Handling sensitive information and keys is a risk in itself, especially as a DevOps and site reliability engineer tasked with not only to handling but storing sensitive data like API keys, passwords, or tokens within your Kubernetes cluster.
+If you are nodding along, you likely resorted to using Kubernetes secrets.

-Before storing sensitive information as Kubernetes secrets, saving them as plain text is a huge risk, as they could easily get compromised leading to data breaches or unauthorized access.
-Therefore, we need to encrypt them before deploying them to the cluster.
+Before storing sensitive information such as Kubernetes secrets, saving it as plain text is a huge risk, as it could easily get compromised leading to data breaches or unauthorized access, therefore, we need to encrypt them before deploying them to the cluster.

-In this guide, we will show you how to secure Kubernetes secrets and automate this process using Runme and SOPS/Sealed Secrets, making your documentation the source of truth and saving you more time.
+This guide will show you how to secure Kubernetes secrets and automate this process using Runme and SOPS/Sealed Secrets, This will make your  documentation the source of truth and save you more time.

 ## **What is Runme?**

-Runme is a tool that helps you to execute interactive runbooks using Markdown files.
-It offers an interactive and user-friendly platform to walk you through the process of making secret encryption effortless.
+Runme is a tool for executing interactive runbooks using Markdown files.
+It offers an interactive and user-friendly platform to walk you through the process of effortlessly encrypting secrets.

 ## **Why Choose Runme?**

 ### **1. User-Friendly Interactive Documentation:**

 Runme Notebook transforms the learning process into an interactive adventure.
-You no longer need to worry about tedious text-based guides; as you can easily follow along and execute step-by-step.
+You no longer need to worry about tedious text-based guides, as you can easily follow along and execute step-by-step.

 ### **2. Live Code Execution:**